-J. Cole vs. Kendrick Lamar: Who is the Greatest Rapper Alive?
+J. Cole vs. Kendrick Lamar: Who Is the Greatest Rapper Alive?

-But hip-hop music and culture is about competition, and as two of the hottest young rappers making unique and beautiful music today, Kendrick Lamar and J. Cole are well positioned to be pitted against one another, head to head, in determining who is the Greatest Rapper Alive.
+But hip-hop music and culture is about competition, and as two of the hottest young rappers making unique and beautiful music today, Kendrick Lamar and J. Cole are well-positioned to be pitted against one another, head to head, in determining who is the Greatest Rapper Alive.
 So, reality aside, who takes the crown in this fantasy hip-hop battle royale, and why?

 Kendrick and Cole: Similar Stories, Similar Credentials

 Both Kendrick and Cole started as underground MCs with impressive independent mix tape releases and dedicated indie followings, were co-signed by rap legends (Dre and Jay, respectively) who vaulted them into the mainstream, and both were able to maintain a surprising amount of their indie credibility and fan base as they started producing music for a wider audience.

 Their styles are not identical: Kendrick favors imagery where Cole favors punchlines, and Cole's flow is on average more laid back and accessible while Kendrick's is more complex and unexpected.
-But as far as the skills go, both rapers got em, and it would be hard to argue that one or the other was a better MC on a technical level.
+But as far as the skills go, both rappers got 'em, and it would be hard to argue that one or the other was a better MC on a technical level.

 Kendrick Lamar vs. J. Cole: The Politics of Rap